solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 with Azure Monitor to analyze and generate alerts and responses from metrics.
 However, Azure Monitor also interacts with logs, which may have multiple formats, through Kusto Query Language (KQL) queries.
-While metrics are better suited for real-time decision making, logs are also useful for deriving insights from an Azure environment.
+While metrics are better suited for real-time decision-making, logs are also useful for deriving insights from an Azure environment.

 One source of logs generated by Flexible Server is MySQL *audit logs*,